Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 In the meantime, you deploy a new version of the DAG (version 2) with a code change to tasks B and C. The version that the queued tasks be based on is the second

+Also, remember when you change the scheduling_interval of a DAG, previously TaskInstances won't align with the new schedule interval

 ### Dynamic DAGS

 [More:] https://academy.astronomer.io/astronomer-certification-apache-airflow-dag-authoring-preparation/899677